 How to Set Up A Naked Wedding Cake

-It really shouldn’t as the’re actually relatively simple, even on a hot day.
+Lot of people ask me how to set up a naked wedding cake and I’ve come to realise that it’s something that freaks people out.
+A lot.
+It really shouldn’t as they’re actually relatively simple, even on a hot day.
 Yes, really.
 So long as you stay totally organised and prepared you too can end up with a beautiful naked cake which is level, sturdy and looks delicious.

-I think naked wedding cakes first became popular in 2015 and they match the whole rustic, barn-feel type of wedding.
+I think naked wedding cakes first became popular back in 2015 and they match the whole rustic, barn-feel type of wedding.
 They look and taste fresh.
-They’re sweet and unpretentious yet oh-so-pretty.“
+They’re sweet and unpretentious yet oh-so-pretty.

 For me these cakes are purely about the baking and the taste; you need light edges, even bakes and overall a sturdy but fluffy sponge!
 It’s a real chance to let your baking skills shine through.

 I’ve made around 60 cakes like this now and I’ve learnt the key to setting up a naked cake is all in the preparation.